pre-srfi/okdb/README.md

 call to `PROC` with `okvs-in-transaction`.

-If `HANDLE` satisfy `okdb-cursor?`, `okdb-call-with-cursor` must pass a cursor positioned at the same position as `HANDLE` and the same keys snapshot.
+If `HANDLE` satisfy `okdb-cursor?`, `okdb-call-with-cursor` must pass a cursor positioned at the same position as `HANDLE`.

-The produced cursor is not positioned, except when `HANDLE` satisfy `okdb-cursor?`, it is an error to call `okdb-cursor-next?`, `okdb-cursor-previous?`, `okdb-cursor-key`, or `okdb-cursor-value`.
-When `HANDLE` does not satisfy `okdb-cursor?`, the user should call `okdb-cursor-seek?` immediatly after `okdb-call-with-cursor`.
+The produced cursor is not positioned, except when `HANDLE` satisfy `okdb-cursor?` and te associated cursor is also positioned.

 The cursor is stable: the cursor will see a snapshot of keys of the database taken when `okdb-call-with-cursor` is called.
 During the